-9. Mr. Almeida's UnoWeb web system led to the development of additional technologies relating to managing internet advertising, preventing click fraud, filtering undesired electronic messages, symmetric and asymmetric encryption, and global resource sharing between networked servers enabling web applications.
-The following diagram shows
+10. Mr. Almeida's UnoWeb web system led to the development of additional technologies relating to managing internet advertising,8 preventing click fraud,9 filtering undesired electronic messages,10 symmetric and asymmetric encryption,11 and global resource sharing between networked servers enabling web applications.12 The following diagram shows the UnoWeb patents that relate to these technologies, including a pending patent application, and the patents Criteo infringes.

-&lt;sup>7 See e.g., U.S. Patent No. 7,987,139, col. 1:22-26 ("Currently, content writers write content that are integrated onto a blog-portal, virtual community and others, the content writer does all the intellectual work and the hosting environment inserts advertisings and other paid content along the user-provided content without compensating the intellectual-proprietor whatsoever.").
+8 See e.g., U.S. Patent No. 7,987,139, col. 1:22-26 ("Currently, content writers write content that are integrated onto a blog-portal, virtual community and others, the content writer does all the intellectual work and the hosting environment inserts advertisings and other paid content along the user-provided content without compensating the intellectual-proprietor whatsoever.").

-&lt;sup>8 See e.g., U.S. Patent No. 7,580,858, col. 5:5-7 (Referring to the challenges posed by the internet "as never before possible and offering a tremendous potential for the content provider, content host, content distributor and clicker.").
+9 See e.g., U.S. Patent No. 7,580,858, col. 5:5-7 (Referring to the challenges posed by the internet "as never before possible and offering a tremendous potential for the content provider, content host, content distributor and clicker.").

-&lt;sup>9 See e.g., U.S. Patent No. 8,280,967, col. 10:14-16 ("the invention may be used to stop spammers and to save resources that would otherwise be wasted on spam").
+10 See e.g., U.S. Patent No. 8,280,967, col. 10:14-16 ("the invention may be used to stop spammers and to save resources that would otherwise be wasted on spam").

-&lt;sup>10 See e.g., U.S. Patent No. 8,811,606, col. 3:53-56 ("Existing encryption techniques fails to teach a secure means where values other than prime numbers can be used in cryptographic process.").
+11 See e.g., U.S. Patent No. 8,811,606, col. 3:53-56 ("Existing encryption techniques fails to teach a secure means where values other than prime numbers can be used in cryptographic process.").

-&lt;sup>11 See e.g., John Almeida, UNOWEB OPENCOMMERCE WORLDWIDE SOLUTIONS BUSINESS MODEL (describing the technologies of the UnoWeb web application); Instructions on Using UnoWeb OpenCommerce, UNOWEB OPENCOMMERCE DOCUMENTATION (2002); U.S. Patent No. 7,971,198, col. 1:16-17 (Describing the inventions disclosed as including "sharing of pagethe UnoWeb patents that relate to these technologies, including a pending patent application, and the patents Cox infringes.
+12 See e.g., John Almeida, UNOWEB OPENCOMMERCE WORLDWIDE SOLUTIONS BUSINESS MODEL (describing the technologies of the UnoWeb web application); Instructions on Using UnoWeb OpenCommerce, UNOWEB OPENCOMMERCE DOCUMENTATION (2002); U.S. Patent No. 7,971,198, col. 1:16-17 (Describing the inventions disclosed as including "sharing of page-source code and settings parameters that can be logically linked at the global resource sharing level.").